guolingege/apple-swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 # Using the Swift Package Manager plugin

 The Swift Package Manager introduced new plugin capabilities in Swift 5.6, enabling the extension of the build process with custom build tools.
-Learn how to use the SwiftProtobuf plugin for the Swift Package Manager.
+Learn how to use the AppleSwiftProtobuf plugin for the Swift Package Manager.

 ## Overview